asserts/helm-charts/charts/asserts/README.md

 ## Sizing Values

 The default Helm chart values in the [values.yaml](https://github.com/asserts/helm-charts/blob/master/charts/asserts/values.yaml) file are configured to allow you to quickly get Asserts up and running.
-Sample values files for sizing resources according to the total number of raw metrics at the source Prometheus endpoints:
+Here are some sample values files for sizing resources according to the total number of raw metrics at the source Prometheus endpoints:

 [small](https://github.com/asserts/helm-charts/blob/master/charts/asserts/small.yaml): Up to 1 million metrics